tshurlock/fileToPDFConverter/README.md

 for each py file

-**23/05/2023**

-Throughout programme hard coded file paths used, will use PATH objects from pathlib in future and ideally end user to use file explorer to select source zipfile for conversion and destination for converted files.
+**Action of individual modules**

-Currently able to convert .txt, .doc, .docx, image files and .msg which covers 99.2% of files in docSearch
+Currently able to convert .txt, .doc, .docx, image files and .msg.

 -main; imports extractor.py which contains extraction function to extract a zipfile, and imports doToDocxConverter, which contains docToDocx function that converts doc to docx and deletes the original (in preparation for docxtopdf).